^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The reproductive system consists of certain structures of the hypothalamus and pituitary gland, gonads, target organs (uterine tubes, uterus, etc.).
-Elements of the reproductive system are interconnected by information signals, allowing it to function as a single whole.
+The reproductive system consists of certain structures of the hypothalamus and pituitary gland, gonads, target organs (fallopian tubes, uterus, etc.).
+The elements of the reproductive system are interconnected by information signals that allow it to function as a single whole.

-Classification of the most important hormones that regulate reproductive function, in the place of their synthesis
+Classification of the most important hormones regulating reproductive functions according to the place of their synthesis

 • Ovaries: estrogens, gestagens, androgens, inhibin.